ai4os/ai4-docs/source/howtos/develop/dashboard.rst

 .. dropdown:: ㅤ 💡 Optimal VScode setup

+   **Tip nº1**:
    VScode by default is initialized in ``/srv``.
    For a better coding experience we suggest opening VScode with your folder project *only*.
    This will allow you to ignore other non-related folders under ``/srv`` when doing global searches for example.
    For this, go to ``File > Open Folder > /srv/<project-name>``.

+   **Tip nº2**:
+   :ref:`Use the AI4OS LLM as coding assistant <reference/llm:Use it as a code assistant with VScode>`.
+   We recommend doing this along tip nº1 in order to avoid Continue from freezing when trying to index the whole workspace contents.

 .. dropdown:: ㅤ 🛠️ Troubleshooting DEEPaaS installation